 One year ago: Creamy Baked Chicken Taquitos

-- 1 large yellow onion, diced
+- 1 large yellow onion, chopped

 - Salt and pepper